godatadriven-dockerhub/hive-metastore/README.md

 # hive-metastore

-Simple Hive metastore to run some CI tests.
+Simple Hive metastore and Spark to run CI tests.

 ## Run it local using Beeline